AI Content Pipelines: From Text Prompts to Images and Video

 uv run img generate --help # Detailed usage

-This progressive disclosure pattern keeps your context clean while making the full capability set accessible.
+Progressive disclosure keeps your context clean while still exposing the full capability set.

 Image generation uses the gpt-image-1 model.
-Here's the core pattern:
+Core pattern:

 from openai import OpenAI